-2019 is the 100th anniversary of the birth of Queen Victoria.
+2019 marks an important year for the British Monarchy, in celebrating the 200th anniversary of the birth of Queen Victoria.
 Born at Kensington Palace, her reign over 64 years incorporated vast social and economic change and shaped much of the Great Britain we see today.
 The reign of our beloved Queen Elizabeth II has witnessed a digital and technological evolution, two world wars and an accelerating pace of modern life in what is now a multi-cultural society demonstrating change on a daily basis.

 Exploring the homes and family backgrounds of two outstandingly strong female monarchs, and referencing both hit television series 'Victoria' and 'The Crown', this programme will include visits to Royal homes and filming locations, and will illustrate the evolutions of the Victorian and new Elizabethan eras.